Albuquerque Paternity & Child Custody Attorneys

 HOW TO ESTABLISH PATERNITY IN NEW MEXICO

 In New Mexico, there are a few different options for establishing paternity, including:

-- Signing an affidavit – When paternity of a child is undisputed, the father can sign an affidavit affirming that he is the father of the child.
-An affidavit is a formal statement made under oath of the court.
+- Signing an affidavit – When the paternity of a child is undisputed, the father can sign an affidavit affirming that he is the father of the child.
+An affidavit is a formal statement made under the oath of the court.
 This out-of-court option for establishing paternity can be done at the hospital immediately after the birth, as well as at the New Mexico Child Support Enforcement office.1

 - Getting a court order to establish paternity – When paternity is disputed, either the mother or the potential father can request an official court order to establish paternity.
 This process can involve DNA testing to confirm or rule out paternity, as well as court hearings.
 When DNA tests are ordered, they typically involve non-invasive methods, like swabbing the child’s and potential father’s cheeks and testing the saliva samples.